acseai1419/Crius/README.md

 ### 3-D CT SCAN

-This directory is under development in order to take a stack of 2-D CT-scan images and convert them into a 3D volumetric mesh to be imported for the numerical analysis
+This directory is under development to take a stack of 2-D CT-scan images and convert them into a 3D volumetric mesh to be imported for the numerical analysis

 ### meshes